euyogi/Notebook-CompetitiveProgramming/README.md

  *  @param  g  Graph (w, v).
  *  @param  s  Starting vertex.
  *  @return    Vectors with smallest distances from every vertex to s and the paths.
- *
- *  If want to calculate quantity of paths or size of path,
- *  notice that when the distance for a vertex is calculated
+ *  If want to calculate amount of paths or size of path, notice that when the
- *  it probably won't be the best, remember to reset calculations
+ *  distance for a vertex is calculated it probably won't be the best, remember to reset
- *  if a better is found.
+ *  calculations if a better is found.
- *
- *  Time complexity: O((Elog(V))
+ *  Time complexity: O(Elog(V))
 */
 pair<vll, vll> dijkstra(const vvpll& g, ll s) {
     vll ds(g.size(), LLONG_MAX), pre(g.size(), -1);